 Applying ice regularly helps to reduce pain and inflammation.
 Ice massage is particularly useful here as it closely targets the sinus tarsi region.
 Visit the Ice Treatment section to find out how to use ice safely and effectively.

 Regular physiotherapy helps to address the cause of sinus tarsitis, be it hypermobility of the subtalar joint or altered foot biomechanics which in turn reduces the symptoms.
 It may include:

 Joint Mobilisations: to address any areas of stiffness around the ankle,

 Taping: to limit movement of the subtalar joint and reduce the amount of pronation by supporting the medial longitudinal arch of the foot,

 Ultrasound: to reduce inflammation

 Rehab: exercises to strengthen and stretch the area (see below)

 Supportive footwear to restrict excessive rear foot movement rather than open backed shoes can be helpful.
 If you have abnormal foot biomechanics such as flat feet, you might also be recommended to try orthotics such as shoe inserts to correct this.

 These should only be started once the pain has settled.
 It is fine to exercise the other muscles of the leg, but ankle exercises should be avoided until they are pain free.
-Once the symptoms have settled down, you can start gradual stretching exercises, particularly concentrating on calf stretches, and strengthening exercises for the calf, ankle and foot muscles.

 To make a full recovery, balance and proprioception training is vital to prevent any instability around the subtalar joint.